sonalilonkar1/vol-forecasting/TESTING_GUIDE.md

 ## 7. Allocator comparisons & cost sweeps

 Every material model sweep should include at least one allocator study so we can connect forecast skill to economic value under realistic trading frictions.
-Use the batch CLI to generate matched runs for inverse-volatility and risk-parity sizing:
+Use the batch CLI to generate matched runs for inverse-volatility and risk-parity sizing (single command when passing `--allocators inverse_vol risk_parity`):

 ```bash
 # Inverse-vol baseline (writes to experiments/results/inv_vol)